raspberrypilearning/getting-started-with-the-pico/en/step_3.md

 ## Install Thonny or update Thonny

-In this step you will install Thonny or make sure you have the latest version then you will connect to the Raspberry Pi X and run some simple Python code using the Shell.
+In this step you will install Thonny or make sure you have the latest version then you will connect to a Raspberry Pi Pico and run some simple Python code using the Shell.

 --- collapse ---
 ---